tailhook/lithos/docs/config.rst

    number ``1`` (i.e. first non-root user)
 4. This scheme works for 99% applications.
-But in case you need containers in containers or some other specific scenario you can enlarge uid-map and allowed groups as much as system allows.
+But in case you need containers in containers or some other specific scenario you can enlarge uid-map and allowed groups as much as OS allows.

 The id ``10002`` is arbitrary.
 You can use any one.
 For security and monitoring purposes you should keep separate user ids for each app.
-Whether they are same across the cluster or allocated on each node is irrelevant unless you have shared filesystem between nodes.
-Keeping them same across cluster is still recommended for easier debugging.
+Whether they are same across the cluster or allocated on each node is irrelevant unless you have shared filesystem between machines. *Keeping them same uids across cluster is still recommended for easier monitoring and debugging*.

 You can allow uid ``0`` too.
 When using uid name spaces it **should not** cause any elevated privileges.
-But this allows creating mountpoints, creating other namespaces and do lots of things which creates larger vector of attack.
+But this allows creating mountpoints, spawning other namespaces and do lots of things which creates larger vector of attack.
 This has caused vulnerabilities due to kernel bugs in the past.